Oscar Murillo b. 1986

 Oscar Murillo's large-scale paintings imply action, performance, and chaos, but are in fact methodically composed of rough-hewn, stitched canvases that often incorporate fragments of text as well as studio debris such as dirt and dust.
 His paintings, video works, and performances are tied to a notion of community stemming from the artist's cross-cultural ties to London, where he currently lives and works, and Colombia, where he was born in 1986.

 Murillo earned his B.F.A. in 2007 from the University of Westminster, London, followed by his M.F.A. in 2012 from the Royal College of Art, London.
 In 2013, the artist joined David Zwirner.
-His first gallery solo exhibition, titled A Mercantile Novel, was presented at David Zwirner, New York in 2014. binary function marks his first solo presentation at David Zwirner, London in 2015.
+The gallery’s inaugural exhibition with Murillo, titled A Mercantile Novel, was presented at David Zwirner, New York in 2014. binary function marks his first solo presentation at David Zwirner, London in 2015.
 On view September 14 through October 22, 2016, the gallery in New York will present through patches of corn, wheat and mud, a solo exhibition of the artist’s new work.